graysonarts/writing/august2015/draft.md

 "Vienne?"

 "Your ex-wife.
-Your handler." she attitude flowing form her head weave as she accentuates each sound.
+Your handler." she attitude flowing from her head weave as she accentuates each sound.

 "You were working for NewTek, too?"